kalimawiki/blog-writing/content/posts/how-vietnam-is-positioning-itself-as-a-hub-for-pharmaceutical-manufacturing-in-southeast-asia-2025-11-02.md

 ### Strong Government Incentives and Policy Support

 Vietnam’s government has been proactive in crafting policies that foster pharmaceutical manufacturing growth, recognizing its value for national health and economic diversification.
-The National Strategy on Pharmaceutical Development (2021-2030) outlines goals to expand domestic pharmaceutical production capacity to meet at least 70% of the local demand by 2030.
+The National Strategy on Pharmaceutical Development (2021-2030) outlines goals to expand domestic pharmaceutical production capacity to meet about 80% of national demand by volume and roughly 70% of market value by 2030 ((Decision No.1165/QĐ-TTg and earlier Decision No.376/QĐ-TTg)).

 Key incentives include: